What is a Judge Conference?

 Longer Conferences may also have a dinner in the evening.
 Make sure to make a reservation well in advance, and ask participants to sign up.

 It’s important to gather feedback, to help you plan a better Conference next time and to help presenters improve their presentation skills.
 You should prepare a feedback form that has space to provide comments about each individual presentation, as well as the organization of the Conference in general.

-Check back here closer to January for a Feedback form template you are welcome to use, although you can feel free to find other ways to encourage and facilitate feedback.
+You are welcome to use this Feedback Form, although you can feel free to use your own, or find other ways to encourage and facilitate feedback.